 4. Charts and graphs

 People and companies love charts and graphs.
-They always help people see exactly what situation, financial or other, a project or client is in.
+They always help people see exactly what the situation is.
+Whether it be financial or other, a project or client, graphs can tell you what you need to know very quickly.
 I have heard people say that they would love to produce a graph or pie chart for a meeting, but they have not had the time or expertise to create one.
 Either that or someone has spent hours gathering information and drawing up charts, just for a meeting.
 Excel loves charts and graphs.
 It is easy to take the data and transform it into a visual display which I have used many a time to dazzle clients!
 If you know which graphs you will need, they can be pre-programmed so that they are updated automatically as you go along.
 Perfect.

 5. Deadlines and dates

 Deadlines and dates.
 There are so many companies who have to keep track of dates, whether it be project deadlines, or delivery or installation dates.
 People make notes in diaries or even have dates written up on the ‘board’, but I have seen dates missed because they were focussing on a more important project and a smaller one ‘fell through the cracks’.
 Most people don’t know this, but Excel is very useful with dates.
 You can keep track of your projects, even have a countdown on the job page if you like.
 Excel can then display all of your projects in one location and even colour code it so that you never miss another deadline again!